-It was like a “homecoming” for Sister Lucia, whose full religious name is Sister Maria Lucia of Jesus and of the Immaculate Heart.
+It was like a “homecoming” for Servant of God Lucia Santos, whose full religious name is Sister Maria Lucia of Jesus and of the Immaculate Heart.
 She lived for 57 years as a Carmelite.
 She had entered the order after first living many years as a Dorothean Sister.

 Major Process Done